Like a Prayer (song): Composition and lyrics

 "Like a Prayer" is a pop rock, dance-pop, and gospel song that also incorporates elements of funk.
 According to the sheet music published in Musicnotes.com, the song follows a time signature of common time, and is composed in the key of D minor, with a moderate tempo of 120 beats per minute.
-Madonna's vocal range from the notes of A_{3} to F_{5}.
+Madonna's vocal range spans from A_{3} to F_{5}.
 "Like a Prayer" starts with a Dm–C/D–Gm/D–Dm chord progression in the intro.
-The original album version features bass guitar by Guy Pratt doubled by an analogue Minimoog bass synthesizer, while the 7-inch edit version has a different bass part played by Randy Jackson.
+The original album version features bass guitar by Guy Pratt doubled by an analog Minimoog bass synthesizer, while the 7-inch edit version has a different bass part played by Randy Jackson.
 "Like a Prayer" was also remixed by Shep Pettibone for the 12-inch single release; a re-edited version of Pettibone's remix is featured on Madonna's first greatest hits album, The Immaculate Collection (1990).

 The song begins with the sound of a heavy rock guitar that is suddenly cut off after a few seconds, and replaced with the choir and the sound of an organ.
 Madonna sings the opening lines accompanied by light percussion, as drums start during the first verse.
 The percussion and the choir sound are added interchangeably between the verses and the bridge, until the second chorus.
 At this point, the guitars start flickering from left to right, accompanied by a bassline.
 Rikky Rooksby, author of The Complete Guide to the Music of Madonna, commented that "Like a Prayer" was the most complex song that Madonna had ever attempted at that point.
 He believed that the complexity builds up more after the second chorus, when the choir fully supports Madonna's vocals and she re-utters the opening lines, but this time accompanied by a synthesizer and drum beats.
 While singing "Just like a prayer, Your voice can take me there, Just like a muse to me, You are a mystery", an R&B-influenced voice backs Madonna.
 The song ends with a final repetition of the chorus and the choir gradually fading out.